landofhere/handbook/Onboarding Documents/Welcome to Josephine.md

 You'll get a sense for our team culture and workstyle organically, but on your first day we'll make an effort to at least preview each team's focus and current projects.
 Although we have three teams within Josephine (Cook Ops, Biz Ops, and Product), we are small enough that most major projects still touch every team.
 When we set our individual goals, we all think directly about how they contribute to the overall company goals.
 You’ll get to work with everyone at Josephine in some capacity, and dip your fingers into all different kinds of thinking.

 We're so excited to have you join our family and contribute to our mission.
-Please don't be shy if you have any questions or comments, especially as we go through this process of getting to know new people and environments.
+Please don't be shy if you have any questions or comments, especially as we all go through this process of getting to know new people and environments.